 - In Personnel Management, the basis of job design is the division of work while, in the case of Human Resource Management, employees are divided into groups or teams for performing any task.

 - In PM, the negotiations are based on collective bargaining with the union leader.
-Conversely, in HRM, there is no need for collective bargaining as individual contracts exists with each employee.
+Conversely, in HRM, there is no need for collective bargaining as individual contracts exist with each employee.

 - In PM, the pay is based on job evaluation.
 Unlike HRM, where the basis of pay is performance evaluation.

-Nowadays, it is very challenging to retain and maintain good employees for a long time as they are fully aware of their rights and any organisation cannot treat them like machines.
-So, HRM has been evolved to unite the organisation with their employees for the attainment of a common goal.
+Nowadays, it is very challenging to retain and maintain good employees for a long time as they are fully aware of their rights and any organization cannot treat them like machines.
+So, HRM has been evolved to unite the organization with their employees for the attainment of a common goal.